run-ai/docs/docs/Researcher/tools/dev-pycharm.md

-# Use Pycharm with a Run:AI Job
+# Use PyCharm with a Run:AI Job

 Once you launch a workload using Run:AI, you will want to connect to it.
 You can do so via command-line or via other tools such as a [Jupyter Notebook](../Walkthroughs/walkthrough-build-ports.md)